 Leinenkugel’s Brewery Milwaukee

 While you may have seen the big Leinenkugel’s Brewery sign from the freeway in Milwaukee, the actual brewery is in Chippewa Falls is about hours from Milwaukee.
-However, you can at times get a taste of the this Wisconsin born beer while at the MillerCoors Brewery Tour.
-Leinenkugel’s does not have brewery tours in Milwaukee, but they do have a tap room to sample some of their brews.
+However, you can, at times, get a taste of this Wisconsin born beer while at the MillerCoors Brewery Tour.
+Leinenkugel’s does not have brewery tours in Milwaukee, but it does have a taproom to sample some of its brews.

 Complete List of Breweries in Milwaukee